dev-xero/ghostty-tundra/README.md

     touch config  # skip this line if it already exists
     ```

-5. Set your ghostty theme to Tundra.
+5. Set your Ghostty theme to Tundra in the config file.

     ```ini
     theme = Tundra